primalvinyl/react-github-user-search/README.md

 # Github User

-This is a basic web application that searches for Github users using the Github v3 API.
+This is a web application that searches for Github users using the Github v3 API.
 It implements the following front end technologies:

 * React 16.9.x
-* Redux 4.0.x
+* Redux 7.1.x
 * Saga 1.0.x

 ## Requirements to Run Locally